threecuptea/spark2_emr/README.md

       a local path on the EMR cluster if I want to use the default deploy-mode: client.
    b.
 To help debugging, I have to specify the logging location with --log-uri
    c.
 I have to dynamically create working folder in s3 for each run and I use timestamp $(date+%s) to ensure
       its uniqueness.
-   d. s3 does not have traditional folder concept. s3 regards bucket and folder structure as key value.
-To work around
-      to create an empty directory in advance, I have to create an EMPTY file and use sync.
-Remove a empty folder with --recursive
-   e.
+   d.
 I add emr_adhoc.py to retrieve ClusterId from the result json of create-cluster, then use it to query
       describe-cluster like "aws emr describe-cluster --cluster-id j-3AFOPWLHEWP9H" to get the cluster state in a loop until the cluster reach one of final states.
 If the cluster terminates normally, I would syn local working folder with s3 one to get all log and final outputs otherwise I would retrieve the master public dns for